OxWearables/wearable-teaching/src/prac3-accelerometer.md

 ## 3: Preprocessing
 In this practical, we will focus on the preprocessing steps performed on your accelerometer data for activity recognition.
 This is an often time-consuming, yet very important, step before your data is useful for further analysis.
 You are provided with a half-completed jupyter notebook to work with.

-After this you will our built pipeline and perform activity recognition on your accelerometer data with machine learning.
+After this you will use our built pipeline and perform activity recognition on your accelerometer data with machine learning.

 ## Buillding features from your accelerometer traces